 Take the wheat flour, semolina, carom seeds and a pinch of salt in a bowl.
-Make a well in the center and knead the wheat flour into a hard dough.
+Make a well in the centre and knead the wheat flour into a hard dough.
 If the dough is soft the puri may not puff up

 Make small balls of the dough.
 Roll into small discs.
 See that you roll them evenly.
 Puffed up puris are liked by everyone and the dough and rolling should be just right for that.